bashtools/Kubash/README.md

 [MOK](https://github.com/bashtools/mok) uses Kubash for command line parsing and uses the same Golang style of code.

-# How to use the My Own Kind Parser in your own Code
+# How to use the Kubash Parser in your own Code

 ## Overview